fz139/free-blocked-domains/README.md

-# Blocked bu expired domains
+# Blocked but expired domains

 A collection of expired domains previously blocked by Russia's Roskomnadzor, now available for free registration.
 Reclaim the web! 🌐🔓